jotform/wordpress-store-plugin/readme.txt

 == Description ==

-With Jotform Store Builder, you will be able to build your own personalized stores to sell anything you want online.
+Create your own custom online store with Jotform Store Builder to sell anything you want online.
+You can reach a wider audience, give your existing customers a more convenient way to buy your products, and seamlessly accept payments from any device while paying no extra transaction fees to Jotform.

+Jotform Shopping Cart is the easiest way to add a shopping cart to your website.

-And Jotform's Shopping Cart plugin on WordPress allows you to do this on your own website.
-This plugin will help you to embed your store into your WordPress website and start selling immediately on its shopping cart.
+With Jotform Shopping Cart — a plugin for WordPress — you can embed your online store directly into your WordPress website in seconds.
+This plugin lets customers add items to their shopping cart and check out fast, so you can start selling straight away.

-With Jotform's no-code app builder, you can customize your store, in which you can add all your products using Product List feature.
-With Jotform's advanced design features, you have full control over the outlook of your store as well.
-At the very least, you can change the colors of your store, so that it fits perfectly into your website.
-But there is more, you can apply other visual customizations on your form easily.
+Just drag and drop to add your products and pricing, upload your unique logo, choose colors to match your branding, integrate with a payment gateways like PayPal or Square, and make other design updates in Jotform Store Builder — all without coding!

-**Benefits of Jotform Shopping Cart:**
+**Benefits of Jotform Shopping Cart**

-* **Easy to build and embed:** It's easy to build a store on Jotform with its drag & drop app builder, but it's really a breeze to embed it to your website.
-It takes very little time for you to prepare your store-shopping cart and start selling your products on your website.

-* **Multiple gateways are available:** No matter which payment gateway you use to collect payments, it's highly likely that Jotform Shopping Cart is supporting it.
-Plugin allows collecting payments via more than 25 major global payment gateways.

-* **Tracking options:** You can easily see all the orders in one single place.
-You can even highlight the previous orders of a particular customer.
+* **Easy to build and embed:** Drag and drop to make your own online store without coding.
+Add your products and branding in a few easy clicks, then use this plugin to embed your store in your WordPress website in seconds.

+* **Choose from 25+ payment gateways:** Connect your store with 25+ payment integrations including popular gateways like PayPal, Square, and Stripe.
+Accept payments online while paying no extra transaction fees to Jotform.

+* **Expertly track orders:** View customer order details in your secure Jotform account.
+No more time-consuming phone calls or emails — collect and manage all of your orders with ease in one centralized place.

 == Installation ==